 Even if you are simply entertaining the idea of a career change, financial stability can better equip someone to make an informed decision.
 Consider having money set aside, and research any and all options that appeal to you.

 Looking for a new job, but not sure where to start?
 Head over to Joblist to find a comprehensive database of job postings that can lead you down your desired career path.

 Current Population Survey (CPS) for the first graphic and our own survey execution for the following three.

 For the CPS data, we collected survey responses from 2010 through 2018.
 The Job Tenure and Occupational Mobility Supplemental survey that asks respondents whether they are still doing the same kind of work from the year prior is administered biennially.
 Occupations were defined by the U.S. Census Bureau and IPUMS.
-A full list of occupations can be found here.

 Only those who said they were employed full-time or self-employed and had switched careers in the last five years qualified for our survey.
 A career switch was defined as a “switch in profession.”
 The example that was provided for respondents was a switch from being a teacher to an IT specialist.

 There was an attention-check question that was placed roughly halfway through the survey.
 Those who failed were disqualified, and their responses were excluded.

 Survey responses rely on self-reported data.
 There are certain limitations to this sort of data, including but not limited to telescoping, exaggeration, and selective memory.

 Interested in switching careers?
 As we saw in our study, the grass really can be greener on the other side.
 Feel free to share this study with your readers.
 All we ask is that it is for noncommercial purposes and that you link back to this article.